aircarto/ModileAir/README.md

 * WebServer
 * Update
 * ESPmDNS
+* SD

+## Measurement type
+A potentiometer will be used to discriminate the type of measurement:
+* Default/multi
+* Walking
+* Bike
+* Public transportation
+* Car
+* Motorbike
+* Static indoor
+* Static outdoor

 ## Boards
 The code is developped on a ESP32 DevC with 38 pins (equiped with a ESP-WROOM-32 module).
 More information about this board on the official [Espressif website](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html).